esteil/atvfiles/README.txt

 * `Volumes`: Show contents of `RootDirectory` along with any mounted volumes.
 * `Off`: Do not show bookmarks or volumes in the initial listing.

 Bookmarks/volumes will always be accessible from the context menu.
+On Take 2, this setting is ignored.

 Note: Files with extensions not listed in either VideoExtensions or AudioExtensions are not displayed.
 Just because an extension is listed does not mean it will play